 If you have a college that’s giving you a $50,000 loan, that may not be the best school for you to go into and take that much debt on.
 But, if a school is offering you at least 25 percent or more of tuition reduction in terms of grants and scholarships or in terms of work-study and working on campus, that’s a good offer.
 So, just like you make your comparison of which colleges are best for you, you should look at every single school and see who’s offering the most amount of money.

 If there is a school that doesn’t offer you enough but that is your number one choice, it does not hurt to ask if they can match an award or if they can provide you with more money because you want to go to school there.

 All they can do is say, “No, we can’t offer that to you.”
 But, it would not hurt you to ask and follow up, especially because colleges are so open to doing whatever is equitable and fair for students right now.

-TUN: I know the college application process can be really stressful and anxiety-inducing for students.
-Do you have any advice for applicants to curb their fears or anxieties about choosing a college right now?
+I know the college application process can be really stressful and anxiety-inducing for students.
+Do you have any advice for applicants to curb their fears or anxieties about choosing a college amid COVID-19?

 Secondly, it’s really important, at the very beginning, that you choose the right colleges to apply to.
 That’s a combination of schools, including target schools, reach schools and far-reach schools.

 A student should not be only applying to schools that have a 10 percent admit rate.
 I don’t care if you have a 4.5 honors GPA, you should not just be applying to far-reach schools.

 You need to choose some schools that are target schools for you, where you have a good 70 percent chance of getting accepted, schools that are reach schools, where you have a 50-50 chance, and then schools that are far-reach, where you maybe have a 20 percent chance of getting in.